pritam209/DevOps/Load-balancing-nginx.md

     upstream demo {
     server 7.36.540.1;
     server 7.36.540.1;
-    # prefered if your system use localhost
+    # prefered to use localhost if load balacing in same server
-    server 127.0.0.1:3000;
+    server localhost_ip:port;
     }
 }
 ```